0xFelix/gitops-blog/gitops-blog.md

 Red Hat Advanced Cluster Management or short ACM simplifies the management of multiple clusters by offering end-to-end management, visibility and control of the whole cluster and application life cycle.
-It can act as a central point for keeping an inventory of all your clusters and applications and enables multi-cluster and multi-cloud scenarios, such as deploying the same application across clusters in different regions,
+It acts as a central point for keeping an inventory of all your clusters and applications and enables multi-cluster and multi-cloud scenarios, such as deploying the same application across clusters in different regions,